zjusuge/Tianlong-Wang.github.io/_pages/about.md

 **Geohazard prediction · Hydrological modelling · Physics-informed and explainable machine learning**

-I am a **PhD student at Zhejiang University (ZJU)**, with joint doctoral research training at **Nanyang Technological University (NTU)**.
-My doctoral supervisor is [Prof. Hongyue Sun](https://person.zju.edu.cn/0096428) at ZJU, and my host supervisor is [Prof. Chu Jian](https://dr.ntu.edu.sg/entities/person/Chu-Jian) at NTU.
+I am a **PhD student at Zhejiang University (ZJU)**, supervised by [Prof. Hongyue Sun](https://person.zju.edu.cn/0096428), with joint doctoral research training at **Nanyang Technological University (NTU)** under the supervision of [Prof. Chu Jian](https://dr.ntu.edu.sg/entities/person/Chu-Jian).
 I expect to complete my PhD in **June 2027**.

-My research examines how **environmental observations, physical knowledge, and machine learning** can improve predictions of **debris flows, landslide behaviour, and catchment hydrology**.
-My work spans regional susceptibility assessment, debris-flow source volumes and velocity, landslide displacement, and hydrological prediction.
+My research integrates environmental observations, physical knowledge, and machine learning to improve the prediction and understanding of **geohazards and hydrological processes**.
+My work spans debris-flow susceptibility, source volumes and velocity, landslide displacement and groundwater dynamics, and catchment hydrological prediction.

-Across these topics, I focus on three questions:
+Across these applications, I focus on three connected themes:

-- **Physical knowledge:** How can knowledge of the underlying processes inform data-driven prediction?
+- **Physics-informed learning** — incorporating physical knowledge into data-driven models of hydrological and geohazard processes.
-- **Interpretability:** What do models learn from environmental observations, and how can their predictions be examined?
+- **Explainable prediction** — examining how environmental factors shape model predictions and relating these patterns to the underlying processes.
-- **Generalization:** How reliably do models perform beyond their training data, including under spatially structured evaluation?
+- **Model generalization** — evaluating predictive reliability beyond the training data, with attention to spatially structured validation.

-My goal is to develop **accurate, physically grounded, and interpretable predictions** that can support geohazard assessment, early warning, and disaster mitigation.
+My goal is to develop accurate, physically grounded, and interpretable predictive methods that support geohazard assessment, early warning, and disaster mitigation.

 {% if page.show_postdoc_notice %}
-> **🔎 Seeking postdoctoral opportunities — 2027**
+> **🔎 Postdoctoral opportunities — 2027**
 > I am seeking a postdoctoral position following my expected PhD completion in **June 2027**.
 I welcome discussions with groups working on **geohazards, hydrological modelling, and physics-informed or explainable machine learning**.
 Please [contact me by email](mailto:tianlong_wang@zju.edu.cn) to discuss potential opportunities and research fit.
 {% endif %}